B.A. English, McMaster University

 Ph.D English and Cultural Studies, McMaster University

-Post-Doctoral Degree in English and Film Studies, University of Alberta
+Post-Doctoral Degree Contemporary Political Culture, University of Alberta

 There is no separating ideas from questions about justice and the good life: in class I try to get my students to think from the perspective not just of everything de-potentiated by the shape of the world as it is, but from the perspective, so easy to forget, of those forced to live life on the margins of their own ambitions (refugees, the unemployed, victims of abuse, the poor, the addicted, etc.).
 From the echoes that still arrive to us from the historical violence of colonialism to the social and political possibilites interrupted by our attachments to addictive new technologies the task is to encourage students to ask existentially intense, dialectically precise questions about the world they live in.

-Classes I hope to live long enough to teach at least once include: The Rhetoric of Economics, Psychoanalytic Theory From Freud to Lacan, Marxist Cultural Theory, On The Political Biography, Cultures of Post-Industrialism, The Corporation as Discourse, Introduction to Dialectics, 20th C British Political Rhetoric, 20th C American Political Rhetoric, Cultures of Industrialism, Representations of Suburbia, Rhetorics of Philosophy, Cultures of Business, On Finance Journalism, Liberal Culture from Locke to Jefferson....
+Classes I hope to teach in coming years include: The Rhetoric of Economics, Psychoanalytic Theory, Marxist Cultural Theory, On The Political Biography, Cultures of Post-Industrialism, The Corporation as Discourse, Introduction to Dialectics, 20th C British Political Rhetoric, 20th C American Political Rhetoric, Cultures of Industrialism, Representations of Suburbia, Rhetorics of Philosophy, Cultures of Business, On Finance Journalism, Liberal Culture from Locke to Jefferson.

 Thatcherite Culture (University of Alberta)